Everything you need to know about WeChat QR codes for businesses

 “We consider QR codes a way to connect the world.
 Now if you need to add someone as a friend, you can scan their QR code.
 After connecting people to each other, we made QR codes a way to connect people to services.”

-Last year, codes were attributed to 26 million jobs related to transactions, and created an estimated market value of more than 8.58 trillion yuan.
-It’s essentially engrained itself into the customs of internet-use in China, so it’s almost expected that your company will have its own WeChat account with QR codes linking to products, offers and opportunities to chat with sales.
+In 2019, codes were attributed to more than 800 billion RMB worth of transactions, and 1 billion daily commercial transactions on WeChat Pay.
+It’s essentially ingrained itself into the customs of internet use in China, so it’s almost expected that your company will have its own WeChat account with QR codes linking to products, offers and opportunities to chat with sales.

 How can businesses and marketing managers use WeChat QR codes?